Explorers

 Co-Principal Investigator

-Craig Smith is a Professor of Oceanography at the University of Hawaii with strong interests in biodiversity, disturbance ecology and chemosynthetic ecosystems in the deep sea.
-He obtained his Ph.D. from Scripps Institution of Oceanography in 1983, where he became interested in the ecology whale falls at the deep-sea floor.
+Craig Smith is a professor of oceanography at the University of Hawaii with strong interests in biodiversity, disturbance ecology, and chemosynthetic ecosystems in the deep sea.
+In 1983, he obtained his PhD from Scripps Institution of Oceanography, where he became interested in the ecology of whale falls at the deep-sea floor.
 Smith then used a postdoctoral fellowship at Woods Hole Oceanography Institution to explore colonization processes in intertidal communities.
-Subsequently, he spent four years at the University of Washington, exploring the effects of natural disturbance, mining and radioactive waste disposal on deep-sea communities.
-He has recently received a Pew Fellowship in Marine Conservation for his conservation work in the vast and poorly understood deep-sea, where high diversity, fragile habitats, and slow recovery rates allow human activities (e.g., trawling and mining) to be especially damaging.
+Subsequently, he spent four years at the University of Washington, exploring the effects of natural disturbance, mining, and radioactive waste disposal on deep-sea communities.
+He has recently received a Pew Fellowship in Marine Conservation for his conservation work in the vast and poorly understood deep sea, where high diversity, fragile habitats, and slow recovery rates allow human activities (e.g., trawling and mining) to be especially damaging.
 Smith has conducted research in Antarctica, mangroves, submarine canyons, and abyssal-plain habitats to obtain a broad perspective on ecological processes natural and stressed marine ecosystems.
-He also has served as Chief Scientist on 50 research cruises (including 25 ROV/submersible cruises using Alvin, Tiburon, Pisces IV and V, Sea Cliff, Turtle, ATV, Scorpio and a variety of other ROVs and submersibles), and has participated in ~220 submersible and ROV dives.
+He also has served as Chief Scientist on 50 research cruises (including 25 remotely operated vehicle (ROV)/submersible cruises using Alvin, Tiburon, Pisces IV and V, Sea Cliff, Turtle, ATV, Scorpio, and a variety of other ROVs and submersibles), and has participated in about 220 submersible and ROV dives.

 Darren StevensDarren Stevens

-Darren assisted with the processing of sediment and invertebrate samples from a variety of direct sampling techniques, and the processing and identification of fish species from benthic trawls.
-Darren completed his Master of Science with honors from Victoria University of Wellington, New Zealand, in 1993.
+On this cruise, Darren Stevens assisted with the processing of sediment and invertebrate samples from a variety of direct sampling techniques, and the processing and identification of fish species from benthic trawls.
+Stevens completed his master of science degree with honors from Victoria University of Wellington, New Zealand, in 1993.
 He has been involved with fisheries research for over 10 years and is a regular participant on fisheries trawl surveys.
-He leads an annual deepwater hoki trawl survey of the Chatham Rise in January each year.
-Darren is currently studying the diet of deepwater grenadiers and ghostsharks from the Chatham Rise, New Zealand, and Antarctic toothfish and deepsea icefish from the Ross Sea, Antarctica.
+He leads an annual deep-water hoki trawl survey of the Chatham Rise every January.
+He is currently studying the diet of deep-water grenadiers and ghostsharks from the Chatham Rise, New Zealand, and Antarctic toothfish and deep-sea icefish from the Ross Sea, Antarctica.
 This includes the study of fish otoliths and cephalopod beaks for prey identification.
 He has also been involved with a number of age and growth studies on New Zealand commercial fish species, in particular flatfish.
-When not working Darren is a keen freshwater and saltwater angler and also enjoys keeping tropical freshwater aquarium fish.

 Andrew ThurberAndrew Thurber